 I like to call myself a "people person".
 I don't do drive up windows, I often make comments to total strangers next to me in the checkout line.
 I've been known to lean over to a mother with a screaming baby and say, "my kids never did that", then put her at ease with a big smile and a comforting, "you are doing fine."
 I suppose that is why I enjoy portrait photography.
 Photographing people is what I do.
 Not just recording a moment, but creating a beautiful piece of artwork that shows off a special smile, or the look in a beautiful pair of eyes.
 I yearn to create photographic prints that portray the relationship between members of a family or help a shy teen realize how beautiful she is.
 Creating images that can take you back to special moments.
 I love my clients.
-Where there is love there is beauty and that is what I work to capture in every portrait I create.
+Where there is love there is beauty and that is what I desire to capture in every portrait I create.
 I invite you to come on the journey with me to create a portrait of you or one of your family members that you will cherish for a lifetime.
 I am a "people person".

 Other things you might like to know about me.